FK Budućnost Podgorica: Varvari

 Budućnost fans are known as Varvari (Barbarians), a group founded in 1987.
 The group's traditional colours are blue and white, which are also the colours of all the Budućnost sports clubs.
-For FK Budućnost Podgorica home games, Varvari occupy the northern stand (Śever) of the Podgorica city stadium.
+For FK Budućnost Podgorica home games, Varvari occupy the northern stand (Sjever) of the Podgorica city stadium.
 They also have a reserved stand at the Morača Sports Center, as supporters of KK Budućnost basketball club.

 The focal point for the group during the late 1990s was the basketball club, which started investing heavily while the football club toiled in the lower half of the table.

 Since its foundation years, Varvari gained a reputation of a violent group, and in the recent history they caused some of the biggest accidents that occurred at football matches.
 At First League 2004–05 game Budućnost – Partizan Belgrade, flares, blocks, construction materials and similar objects were thrown from the North stand to the pitch and the match was abandoned for 15 minutes.
 The following year, the home game against Red Star Belgrade was suspended for two hours after home supporters (Varvari) sprayed tear gas on the pitch and, after that, attacked visitors' ultras.
 In spring 2006, there was crowd violence at the local rivals game Budućnost – Zeta.
 In the Montenegrin First League, numerous matches of FK Budućnost were suspended due to crowd violence or crowd invasion of the pitch.
 During the latest seasons, there has been an escalation of violence at the Montenegrin Derby games.

 They have the best organised and largest fan group in Montenegro.
 According to many fan magazines from the Balkans they are the only fans in Montenegro who are at the level of the largest ex-Yugoslavian fan groups.